 - Visual development that delivers web and mobile apps at the speed of business

 - Instant migration of legacy applications based on proprietary technologies such as Lotus Notes, MS Access, Oracle Forms, etc.

 - Centralized IT for all the applications with hassle-free continuous integration and release management

-- Single platform that works for business users as well as professional developers
+- A single platform that works for business users as well as professional developers

-- Future-proof platform that is based on open standards and technologies trusted by millions of developers
+- The future-proof platform that is based on open standards and technologies trusted by millions of developers

 - Offers the lowest total cost of ownership and transparent pricing